CraneStation/wasmtime-wasi/docs/WASI-api.md

 A file descriptor number.

+As on POSIX-compliant systems, three file descriptor numbers are provided to instances on startup -- 0, 1, and 2, (a.k.a. `STDIN_FILENO`, `STDOUT_FILENO`, and `STDERR_FILENO`).

-Unlike on POSIX-compliant systems, none of the file descriptor numbers are reserved for a purpose (e.g., stdin, stdout, stderr).
-Operating systems are not required to allocate new file descriptors in ascending order.
+Other than these, WASI implementations are not required to allocate new file descriptors in ascending order.

 Special values: